avinashs15/Superhero/README.md

 Cucumber BDD Framework using Webdriver.io as automation engine

-Tests are specified in features/superhero.feature in the form of Given, When and Then All the steps are in on js file now under step-definitions/steps.js
+Tests are specified in features/superhero.feature in the form of Given, When and Then.

+All the steps are in one js file now under step-definitions/steps.js

 Page definitions and functions are designed using Page object model and is specified in features/pageobjects/*.js